MystenLabs/walrus-docs/docs/walrus-sites/restrictions.md

 stored on Walrus.
 Therefore, developers _must_ not store secret values within the sites.

-We emphasize again that any such backend-specific operations (storing secret values, authentication, etc.) are achievable by leveraging the integration with Sui blockchain and a Sui-compatible wallet.
+We emphasize again that any such backend-specific operations (storing secret values, authentication, etc.) are achievable by leveraging the integration with the Sui blockchain and a Sui-compatible wallet.

 ## There is a maximum redirect depth